Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

 Parco archeologico Naxos

 In Piazza Stesicoro, there is a Roman amphitheater, probably built in the II century A.D., which is in the town center.
-The amphitheater is structurally more complex than Sicilian amphitheaters, as it is built with lava stone covered in marble; it could host up to 15,000 spectators between sitting and standing.
-The arena used to be transformed into a large pool for naval battles.
-You should also visit the Odeon, the Rotonda thermae, the Indirizzo thermae and the Achilliane thermae.
+It is the most complex establishment over the Sicilian amphitheaters, it was built with lava stone covered by marble; it could host up to 15,000 spectators between sitting and standing.
+The arena used to be changed into a large pool for naval battles.
+To visit the Odeon, the Rotonda thermae, the Indirizzo thermae and the Achilliane thermae.

 Terme Achilliane – Catania

 Let’s now head towards Enna, taking Piazza Armerina exit.
-You will see the luxurious Villa Romana del Casale, a UNESCO heritage site, and a huge complex of well-preserved buildings.
+You will see the fancy Villa Romana del Casale, a UNESCO heritage site, and a huge complex of well-preserved buildings.

 It was probably an imperial villa.

-Let’s take all the time we need: you will see 3,500 square meters of mosaics counting 120 million colorful pieces.
+Let’s take all the time we need: you will see 3,500 square meters of mosaics and 120 million of pieces with a wide range of colours.
 The most famous mosaic is “le ragazze in bikini” (“girls in bikinis”) playing ball or competing in other sports, or a less known is “Cubicolo della scena erotica” (Cubicle of the erotic scene).

 mosaico Villa Romana del Casale, Piazza Armerina ph.italianways.com